 Compliance demand

-Compliance demand is driven by regulatory requirements set by the government.
+Compliance demand is driven by regulatory requirements set by government authorities.
 Companies or other entities that emit greenhouse gases may be required to offset a portion of their emissions by purchasing and cancelling carbon credits.

-In accordance with municipal, local, state, and territory government laws, private organizations and corporations may be required to purchase and cancel carbon credits.
+In accordance with municipal, local, state, and territory government laws, private organizations and corporations may be required to purchase carbon data rights certificates (CDRCs) and cancel the BidCarbon removal units (BRUs) contained in those CDRCs.

 Voluntary demand